-Having a penchant for contemporary music along with some vocal and dance talents, I had a brief tenure with The Deltas, a local R&B band, as one of their two lead singers during my junior year in high school.
-For the band's history, including a vintage photograph, please see the book, Baltimore Sounds second edition, [pages: 120, 586 and 627] for reference.
+Having a penchant for contemporary music along with some vocal and dance talents, I had a brief tenure with The Deltas, a local R&B band, as one of their two lead vocalists during my junior year in high school.
+For the band's history, including a vintage photograph, please see the book, Baltimore Sounds: 2nd Edition, [pages: 120, 586 and 627] for reference.

 Then, my sophomore year in college as the captain of the crosscountry team, I was recruited and casted by a savvy and hip administrator to cycle on a tandem with a pretty cheerleader through the gateway of the campus in the opening scene of an industrial film for a famous cola company.